steve4744/WhatIsThis/README.md

 WhatIsThis is a lightweight utility plugin aimed at providing block information directly to the player without the need to open a UI.
 This can be helpful in Survival mode to know what a block is without having to break it first, while looking at other people's builds in Creative mode, using custom block plugins like Slimefun4 and Nova, or when connected with an older client version to a server using Via* plugins.

 This plugin was inspired by Forge mods such as WAILA (What Am I Looking At) and HWYLA (Here's What You're Looking At) which run client-side to constantly display the name of the block being looked at.
-This plugin runs server-side, and by simply right-clicking the block with a STICK (default, can be changed in config) or running command `/wt` while looking at a block, the block type and the items it drops will be briefly displayed, either on the side of the screen, on the BossBar, ActionBar or in chat.
+This plugin runs server-side, and will display the block information either on the ActionBar, the side of the screen (scoreboard), on the BossBar, or in chat.
+The information is displayed either automatically by looking at a block, or by right-clicking the block with a STICK (default, can be changed in config) or running command `/wt` while looking at a block.
+The items dropped by the block are also displayed in the scoreboard and chat display options.

 By enabling 'auto_display' in the config, the display will automatically update just by looking at a different block without the need for commands or clicking.
 As this runs server side, having 'auto-display' enabled may impact performance depending on the server hardware, software and the number of players online.